 For the Model S and Model X the announced plaid drive should be interesting.
 I assume that with the new plaid drive also the price for the vehicle will increase.
 It is unclear whether the old 100 kWh battery will still exist parallel to the new battery capacity.
 The same procedure was used earlier with the Model S. The smaller 90 kWh battery was then removed from the range and replaced by the more expensive 100 kWh battery.
 So, there could be a price increase here.

 It is not to be expected that Tesla will offer the “old” Model S and X then still.
 Once the plaid is available, the old configurations will probably not be produced from one day to the next.
 This has always been the case with such conversions.
 If you had bought shortly before, or whose vehicle was already produced, you were unlucky (even if it hadn’t been delivered yet).
 Those who had already ordered the old specification, but whose vehicle was not yet produced, got the new model at the old cheaper price and were lucky.

 I don’t think it’s likely that a facelift for Model S or X will come in the foreseeable future.
 Elon Musk also denied this.
 One should not forget that Tesla absolutely must continue to become profitable.
 As Elon Musk also said on Twitter, Model S and X play a subordinate role for Tesla’s future and are rather niche products due to the smaller sales volume.
 The cost to completely redesign the models would probably be very high.
 But there will always be small changes.

-There could also be new battery generations for Model S and X. The 100 kWh battery in 18650 format has been the highest capacity in the Model S and Model X for years.
+The new cell type is also expected for Model S and X. The 100 kWh battery in 18650 formats has been the highest capacity in the Model S and Model X for years.
 With the new Long-Range Plus version something seems to be happening already now and soon a 110 kWh battery will also be available.

 Conclusion about the question “Should I buy a Tesla now or wait?”